 Scanxiety is entirely normal, but my intention this year and beyond is to find ways to spend less time worrying and more time joyfully appreciating each day.

 I’d Rather Have More Joy

-Knowing that scanxiety is normal helps me accept that worry inevitably arises.
+Knowing that scanxiety is normal helps me accept it.
 That stops me from piling self-criticism on top of the worry!
-But I’m pursuing something more.
+But I’m pursuing something more than accepting myself for worrying.
 I want to find ways to sit with worry without being consumed by it.

 That means not magnifying worry until it spirals out of control.
 I found an approach that got me through a recent scanxiety episode.
 I wasn’t worry free, but I was worry light.
 I was sent for an X-ray for a sudden, unusual rib pain.
 I knew that it could be, but probably was not, a tumor.
 And yes, despite my regular, deeply relaxing self-Reiki practice, I got pretty anxious.
 I needed something more.

-The approach I used allowed me to accept my worries without getting overtaken by them.
+The approach I used helped me to accept my worries without getting overtaken by them.
 That was fortunate, since the first X-ray was inconclusive.
-I had to go back for more detailed views of my ribs, prolonging the scanxiety-provoking situation! *
+I had to go back for more detailed views of my ribs, prolonging the scanxiety-provoking situation!

 Everything turned out to be okay, a perfect example of why I don’t want to spend time in an unpleasant state of unnecessary worry!

 The approach I used was simple.
 It involved accepting and then shifting away from anxious thoughts and focusing my attention on an affirming word or phrase.
 You don’t have to be a cancer survivor or wait for a time of major worry to use this idea.